PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/find.md

 The
 **plakar find**
 command searches for files or directories across all snapshots in a Plakar repository that match a given pattern.
 It supports searching by full pathname or filename within snapshots and lists the results chronologically by snapshot creation time.

 *pattern*

-> One or more search patterns specifying filenames or pathnames to search for in the snapshots.
-Patterns can be a full pathname or simply a file or directory name.
+> One or more search patterns specifying filenames or pathnames to
+> search for in the snapshots.
+> Patterns can be a full pathname or simply a file or directory name.

 # EXAMPLES

-To illustrate usage:

 Find a file by full pathname:

-> > plakar find /path/to/file.txt
+	plakar find /path/to/file.txt

-Find all snapshots containing files or directories named backup:
+Find all snapshots containing files or directories named "backup":

-> > plakar find backup
+	plakar find backup

 # DIAGNOSTICS